BoltonL/Burden_estimation_public/README.md

 - BurdenCI.R: Generate bootstrapped estimates for medically and non-medically attended burden estimates.
 Included are the scripts for: MedAttendBurdenCItotal.R, MedAttendBurdenCI.R, NonMedBurdenCI.R, NonMedBurdenCIstrat.R
 - BurdenPlotsUpd.R: Generates figures for medically and non-medically attended severe and fatal illness

+  **For any technical queries regarding the analysis code or for comments and suggestions, please contact Larisse Bolton at lbolton@sun.ac.za**